Medicinal history| Hiroshima Ginkgo + video | More history

 Ecological work in this area, as well as in adjacent parts of Guizhou Province, has identified numerous small populations, for instance in Wuchuan County and Tuole (Panxian), that can be considered to be either wild or remnants of wild plants, despite their proximity to small villages practising subsistence agriculture.

-biloba (Ginkgoaceae) populations in the valley and lower mountain slopes
+of wild Ginkgo biloba (Ginkgoaceae) populations in the valley and lower

-of the Dalou mountains in southwestern China was
+mountain slopes of the Dalou mountains in southwestern

 The Ginkgos on West Tianmu Mountain, which were previously considered to be wild by many researchers, may, instead, have been introduced by Buddhist monks.
 However, more research is needed.